Working with Forms

 It's a pretty common scenario to have the same form handle editing and creating data.
 Below is a basic example of how you could use the FeathersVuexFormWrapper for this.
 A few things to notice about the example:

-3. It assumes that the data has a MongoDB-style _id property, where an SQL-based service would probably use id.
+parameter. - It assumes that the data has a MongoDB-style

 <template>